Eight facts about China

 - Continuing the number theme, instead of 13, number 14 is considered unlucky in China.

 - Contrary to popular belief, the fortune cookie is not a Chinese invention.
 It is thought to have been invented in San Francisco in around 1920.

 - The one-child policy in China has resulted in a gender imbalance.
 It is estimated that there are 32 million more boys than girls in China.

 - Traditionally, it is thought that everyone turns a year older at Chinese New Year.
 That’s why the seventh day of Chinese New Year is considered to be everybody’s birthday.

-If you’re interested in Chinese translation or Chinese interpreting services, simply call our office on 08450 345677 or request a quote through our website.
+We hope you enjoyed our eight facts about China!
+If you need Chinese translation or Chinese interpreting services, simply call our office on 08450 345677 or request a quote through our contact form.